-One of the main things that has caused these discussions is the flood of automated trading systems that have come into the marketplace.
-There are THOUSANDS of Forex trading robots out there, and almost every one claims to turn tiny accounts into millions of dollars overnight.
+One of the main things that have caused these discussions is the flood of automated trading systems that have come into the marketplace.
+There are THOUSANDS of Forex trading robots out there, and almost everyone claims to turn tiny accounts into millions of dollars overnight.

 Is a Good Robot better than a Good Trader?

 Like in any good argument, there are certainly advantages to both.
 For me, it is impossible to say one is better than the other, but let us dive into the argument and see what we may discover.

 We will look at automated trading systems first.

 The first advantage that jumps out to me about automated trading is simply the nature of having a robot trade.
 It is exact, perfectly disciplined, and doesn’t make mistakes (if programmed correctly, of course).

 One of the biggest problems that a trader faces is his ability to be disciplined and stick to his plan.
 With automated trading, you can be assured that the robot will be completely disciplined and stick the plan you set up.
 Often times, it is the ability to stick to the plan that makes the difference between a profitable trader and an unprofitable trader so that is a point for the robot. (+1)

 Not only will a robot stick to the plan and be disciplined, but a robot will always execute correctly.
 A robot won’t take a buy when it should be taking a sell, it won’t enter the wrong lot size and it won’t misplace the s/l or t/p.
 This is a huge benefit in trading because mistakes like the ones mentioned are killers to your overall success.
 That’s another point for the automated trading. (+1)